 Configure Group Policy for Auto Enrolment of Certificates

 On the domain controller, launch the “Group Policy Management“.
-Navigate to your domain, right-click the domain, and then select Create a GPO in this domain, and Link it here.
-In the “New GPO” dialog box, enter a name for the new Group Policy, such as “Autoenroll Certificates“, and click “OK
+Navigate to your domain, right-click it, and then select Create a GPO in this domain, and Link it here.
+In the “New GPO” dialog box, enter a name for the new Group Policy, such as “Autoenroll Certificates“, and click “OK“

 From the “Configuration Model” drop-down list, select “Enabled“, select “Renew expired certificates, update pending certificates, and remove revoked certificates”, select “Update certificates that use certificate templates”, and then click “OK”.
 Close the GPMC.